$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: Mackey and Green structure and the -theoretic assembly map

 \begin{ex} Hall proved that $F[G]$ is Noetherian, if $G$ is polycyclic-by-finite and the characteristic of $F$ is zero \cite{HallNoethRing}.
 If $G$, in addition, is torsion free, then $F[G]$ is (left) regular, (see Lemma 1 of \cite{FarSni}). \end{ex}

 \begin{ex} If $G$ is a finitely generated abelian group and $R$ is a commutative Noetherian ring, such that $qR=R$ for the order $q$ of every torsion element in $G$, then $\textup{gldim}\,R[G] = \textup{gldim}\,R + \rk(G)$ (Theorem 1.7 of \cite{ParkerGlDim}, also \cite{AusReg}).
-Therefore, if $F$ is a field of characteristic zero (and $\rk(G)<\infty$, e.g., $G$ finite), then once again using devissage one can conclude that $\bG(F[G])\cong\bK(F[G])$. \end{ex}
+Therefore, if $F$ is a field of characteristic zero, then once again using devissage one can conclude that $\bG(F[G])\cong\bK(F[G])$. \end{ex}

 Let $\GS$ denote the the category of finite right $G$-sets with $G$-maps.
 A monoidal abelian category $(\A,\otimes)$-valued pair of functors $(M_*,M^*)$ on the category $\GS$ is called a {\em Mackey functor} if the following hold: